-Even if I can prove those five elements, depending on how I wrote my negative review, the stylist might still win if he or she can prove that they suffered damages (loss of a job, loss of income, decreased bookings, etc.) as a result of my review.
+Even if I can prove the “facts”, the stylist might still win if I used language that caused them to suffer monetary damages (loss of a job, loss of income, decreased bookings, etc.) as a result of my review.

 The saving grace for many people who write reviews is that the people whose reputations were damaged may not have the wherewithal to find and hire a lawyer to sue on their behalf.
 But an increasing number of small businesses are suing over online reviews and social media postings.

 There are reputation management firms that offer clients the documents they need to file small claims court suits on their own, and there are states where a “small claim” case can result in up to $15,000 in damages, with an automatic judgement if the defendant fails to show up in court.

 The Electronic Frontier Foundation (EFF) offers an excellent guide to online defamation that outlines what you can — and can’t — say in an online review.

 Most of the “rules” for online comments and postings are subject to being interpreted in the context of where and when they were written.
 For instance, it matters how many times you post something.
 A single review might or might not result in a damage award, but posting the same rant on every online review site you can find and sending it to every local consumer reporter or letters to the editor site may cross the line between “expressing unhappiness over a transaction” and “trying to injure the reputation” of a person or company.

 Taking revenge for something you are upset about or intending to cause financial harm to the person or business you’re writing about is another kind of “context” courts can consider.
 Specifically, don’t threaten a business.
 Here are several “threats” found in emails submitted as evidence in recent lawsuits won by business owners against online reviewers.